ruimmpires/P4INT_Mininet/README.md

 ```
 sudo pip3 install psutil networkx
 ```
+### Create the network
+1. clone this repository to your machine or VM
+2. change directory to the new P4INT_Mininet folder
+3. type ```sudo make run```
+4. in the mininet CLI interface type mininet> ```xterm h1 h2 h3```
+5. in another terminal window, start the collector with ```sudo python3 receive/collector_influxdb.py```
+6. in the h2 type ```./receive/h2.sh``` which simulates a server listening to HTTP, HTTPS and PostgreSQL
+7. in the h1 type ```./send/h1.sh```  which sends traffic from h1 and creates INT statistics
+8. in the h3 type ```./send/h3.sh```  which sends traffic from h3 and creates INT statistics

 ### Packet source
-NT packets are only generated if a specific packet matches the watchlist.
+INT packets are only generated if a specific packet matches the watchlist.
 So, we used the scapy library within a python script to craft the packets.
 This is a simple script that takes as input parameters the destination IP, the l4 protocol UDP/TCP, the destination port number, an optional message and the number of packets sent.
 Additionally, we included a command to simulate recurrent accesses to the server, e.g., every 5 seconds access to HTTPS, from the h1 and h3 hosts’ CLI:
 ```
 watch -n 5 python3 send.py --ip 10.0.3.2 -l4 udp --port 443 --m INTH1 --c 1
 ```